0xPolygon/polygon-docs/docs/pos/how-to/full-node/full-node-binaries.md

 ## Install binaries

 Polygon node consists of 2 layers: Heimdall and Bor.
-Heimdall is a tendermint fork that monitors contracts in parallel with the Ethereum network.
+Heimdall is a Tendermint fork that monitors contracts in parallel with the Ethereum network.
 Bor is basically a Geth fork that generates blocks shuffled by Heimdall nodes.

 Both binaries must be installed and run in the correct order to function properly.